kkinnear/zprint/README.md

 #### :hang-expand

-`:hang-expand` is used to control whether or not to do a hang.
+`:hang-expand` one control used to decide whether or not to do a hang.
 It relates the number of lines in the hang to the number of elements in the hang thus: `(/ (dec hang-lines) hang-element-count)`.
 If every element in the hang fits on one line, then this ratio will be < 1.